Visiting the Cirque de Mourèze

 view from mount liausson and lake salagou

-The way back by the ridge offers you some different points which overlook the Salagou lake.
-The rest of the way back to the village is relatively shady and does not present any major interest.
-Nevertheless, take the time to wander for a few moments in the small streets of this picturesque village.
+The return along the ridge offers several different viewpoints overlooking Lake Salagou.
+The rest of the way back to the village is relatively shady and does not offer anything particularly remarkable.
+Nevertheless, take the time to wander for a few moments through the little streets of this picturesque village.
 You can even stop for a drink at the foot of the imposing castle built just below the Cirque.

-By the way, I had the privilege to access the castle, usually closed to visitors, and to be able to take some nice pictures of the surroundings and the Cirque.
-Judge for yourself!
+By the way, I had the privilege of accessing the castle, which is usually closed to visitors, and was able to take some lovely pictures of the surroundings and the Cirque.
+See for yourself!

 mourèze castle